 - To extract the degrees, the absolute value is used and the number is truncated to zero decimals = ABS (TROUBLE (G37,0)) In this way, a -87.452140 will be converted to 87

-- To extract the minutes, the original value of the truncated value is subtracted, so that only the decimals remain (0.452140) and that value is multiplied by 60, which is the total number of minutes in a degree.
+- To extract the minutes, the original value is subtracted from the truncated value, so that only the decimals remain (0.452140) and that value is multiplied by 60, which is the total number of minutes in a degree.
 It is truncated to zero decimal places and thus it is obtained that in 0.452140 there are 27 minutes = TRUNC ((ABS (G37) -J37) * 60,0)

 - To concatenate the point command, the _point string is applied, so that only the cells are copied to the AutoCAD command line = CONCATENATE («_ point«, ROUND (S37,2), »,», ROUND (T37,2)).
 Similarly, the polyline command = CONCATENATE («_ pline«, ROUND (S37,2), »,», ROUND (T37,2)).
 Rounding is applied so that chains are not too long.